getcarina/getcarina.com/_getting-started/2015-10-26-overview-of-carina.md

 You also have access to an intuitive user interface (UI), a command-line interface (CLI), and Carina specific developer tooling, in addition to the ecosystem of tools already compatible with the Docker and Kubernetes APIs.
 You also have access to a wealth of documentation, from getting started guides to detailed tutorials and best practices.
 If you need help, you can access community support directly from other developers.

-The path from creating a free account (no credit card required) to running a containerized application on a cluster takes under two minutes.
+The path from creating a free account to running a containerized application on a cluster takes under two minutes.
 You will use open-source software to compose your applications.
-And because the infrastructure is managed by Carina, you can take advantage of features like autoscaling.
 Now you can focus on what's important to you, your business, and your applications.

 ### How does Carina work?